1963 Chicago mayoral election

+The party was preceded by primary elections held on February 26, 1963 to determine the nominees of both the Democratic Party and the Republican Party.
+Daley was unopposed in the Democratic primary and former Cook County State's Attorney Adamowski faced only weak opposition in the Republican primary.

 Background

 Daley had, as mayor, overseen a revitalization of the city's downtown.
 However, there were negative signs for his prospects of reelection.
 While Democrats had swept all but one of the major Cook County offices up for election in 1962, the party's candidate's margins of victory in numerous of these races had a vast decrease over their margins-of-victory in the previous 1958 elections for the same offices.
 This was seen as evidencing a dissipation in Democratic Party support.
-Additionally, in 1962, six bond issues which were strongly supported by Daley had all been defeated by voters by margins of nearly 3-2 in referendums.
+Additionally, in 1962, six bond issues which were strongly supported by Daley had all been defeated by voters by margins of nearly 3–2 in referendums.

 Despite these concerns, even before he announced his reelection effort, Daley was already receiving major endorsements.
 Chicago's business community strongly stood behind him, and was pushing him to run for another term.
 Advertising executive Fairfax Mastick Cone announced that he would organize the Non-Partisan Committee to Re-Elect Mayor Daley.
 Within days of this, a large number of business leaders had publicly declared their support for Daley.
 Additionally, organized labor continued to support the mayor.
-On December 4, 1962 the Chicago Federation of Labor president William Lee announced the organization's endorsement of Daley's reelection.
+On December 4, 1962, the Chicago Federation of Labor president William Lee announced the organization's endorsement of Daley's reelection.

 While influential endorsements for his prospective reelection had piled up, Daley remained initially noncommittal over whether he'd run, remarking, "running for a third term is something you don't make your mind up about overnight".
-However, he would soon announce to a meeting of Democratic ward committeemen on December 14, 1962 that he planned to run for reelection, and received their unanimous support.
+However, he would soon announce to a meeting of Democratic ward committeemen on December 14, 1962, that he planned to run for reelection, and received their unanimous support.
 Days before Daley was to publicly announce his reelection effort, allegations related to Democratic machine connections to crime syndicates arose, tainting Daley's image.
-To project strength, on January 2, when Daley formerly filed his candidacy, he submitted nominating petitions extremely exceeding the requisite signature requirement, with 750,000 signatures.
+To project strength, on January 2, when Daley formally filed his candidacy, he submitted nominating petitions extremely exceeding the requisite signature requirement, with 750,000 signatures.